DSLsofMath/DSLsofMath/2016/QualityProject/README.md

 Time for a new status update for the pedagogical project "DSLsofMath" (funded by Chalmers' education quality money 2014–2015 via the CSE programme).

-The resulting BSc-level elective course "Domain Specific Languages of Mathematics" will be "advertised" to prospective maths students on Monday (TM3) and to CSE students on Thursday (D2).
+The resulting BSc-level elective course "Domain-Specific Languages of Mathematics" will be "advertised" to prospective maths students on Monday (TM3) and to CSE students on Thursday (D2).
 Finally, on Friday I will give a "research talk" about some of the ideas underlying the course – see below and at this URL: http://www.chalmers.se/insidan/sites/cse/aktuellt/kalendarium/sok-kalendariet/dslsofmath-presenting

 The teaching team of the new course consists of